-During his time as Berlin mayor, Klaus Wowereit famously called the city “poor but sexy”, referring to the attraction for the starving artist type.
-Roughly two decades later, Berlin is definitely less sexy to the poor, yet the German capital still has plenty to offer to the big spender and the shoestring traveller.
-One of Berlin’s charm is that you can get by on nearly any budget: street food and take out or upscale dining, free sights or private tours, public parties or VIP treatment, it all coexists in the city.
+During his time as Berlin mayor, Klaus Wowereit famously called the city “poor but sexy”, referring to the attraction of the starving artist type.
+Roughly two decades later, Berlin is definitely less sexy to the poor, yet the German capital still has plenty to offer to the big spender and the shoestring traveler.
+One of Berlin’s charms is that you can get by on nearly any budget: street food and take out or upscale dining, free sights or private tours, public parties or VIP treatment, it all coexists in the city.

 Take a tour

-Mitte is the city’s most central neighbourhood and home to many iconic sights and museums, many of which are conveniently gathered on Museum Island.
-Alexanderplatz has the famous TV tower and World Clock and is close to the Berliner Dom and the Nikolaiviertel with some of Berlin’s oldest buildings.
+Mitte is the city’s most central neighborhood and home to many iconic sights and museums, many of which are conveniently gathered on Museum Island.
+Alexanderplatz has the famous TV tower, the World Clock and is close to the Berliner Dom and the Nikolaiviertel with some of Berlin’s oldest buildings.
 Hackescher Markt features both art and commerce while Gendarmenmarkt is a beautiful spot for a stroll or upscale lunch.
-Checkpoint Charlie and the old Jewish synagogue are also in Mitte and further west still you can visit the Victory Column, the Reichstag and the Brandenburg Gate.
+Checkpoint Charlie and the old Jewish synagogue are also in Mitte.
+Further west still, you can visit the Victory Column, the Reichstag and the Brandenburg Gate.

-Neukölln mixes Gründerzeit architecture and young people moving into once-affordable apartments to tell the story of gentrification, which manifests as quaint Graefekiez mimicking Prenzlberg or on Weserstraße, where the hipster bars are ever changing.
+Neukölln mixes Gründerzeit architecture and young people moving into once-affordable apartments to tell the story of gentrification, which manifests as quaint Graefekiez mimicking Prenzlberg or on Weserstraße, where the hipster bars are ever-changing.
 Bike, run or skate down an actual runway on Tempelhofer Feld or have a relaxing barbecue.
-Treat yourself to spa experience, Berlin style, at Stadtbad Neukölln.
+Treat yourself to the spa experience, Berlin style, at Stadtbad Neukölln.

 Welcome to West Berlin and its royal past embodied by Charlottenburg Palace.
-The Berliner Zoo and Bahnhof Zoo are famous landmarks here, as is the Kaiser Wilhelm Memorial Church where you can listen to concerts.
-Yet Charlottenburg puts the Capitalist part into Germany’s capital and you can spend money on fancy things in style on Kurfürstendamm and at Kaufhaus des Westens, KaDeWe for short, Europe’S biggest department store.
+The Berliner Zoo and Bahnhof Zoo are famous landmarks here.
+So is the Kaiser Wilhelm Memorial Church where you can listen to concerts.
+Yet Charlottenburg puts the Capitalist part into Germany’s capital.
+You can spend money on fancy things in style on Kurfürstendamm and at Kaufhaus des Westens, KaDeWe for short, Europe’S biggest department store.

 Berlin throughout the year: when to go

 Berlin’s climate is oceanic with extraordinary temperature differences between seasons.
-The locals joke that Berlin has six months of winter followed by no summer, and some years, that certainly seems to be true.
+The locals joke that Berlin has six months of winter followed by no summer.
+Some years, that certainly seems to be true.

-Record summer temperatures can reach 38 degrees Celsius in August while the beginning and end of the year can be as cold as 25 degrees Celsius in winter.
+Record summer temperatures can reach 38 degrees Celsius in August while the beginning and end of the year can be as cold as 2-3 degrees Celsius.
 The city has chilly to mild springs and autumns.

-All told, Berlin has two seasons, warm or cold.
-Come visit in the summer and do as many outdoor activities as possible, from visiting parks and the surrounding nature to dining on outside terraces and partying at open air clubs.
-Although parties are plentiful in summer, winter is the clubbing season and a great time to experience museums and culture or the winter wonderland that is a German Christmas market.
+All told, Berlin has two seasons, warm and cold.
+Come visit in the summer and do as many outdoor activities as possible, from visiting parks and the surrounding nature to dining on outside terraces and partying at open-air clubs.
+Although parties are plentiful in summer, winter is the clubbing season, a great time to experience museums and culture or the winter wonderland that is a German Christmas market.